espanso/espanso/CONTRIBUTING.md

 It is good practice to cover your changes with a test.
 Also, try to think about corner cases and various ways how your changes could break.
 Cover those in the tests as well.

-Tests can be found in different places:
+Tests can be found in 2 places:

-- `/tests`
-- `src/tests`
-- command examples
-- crate-specific tests
+- `/test/` folder (we have this case only in `espanso-migrate`)
+- within the same file of the function, in a `tests` mod

 ## Creating a PR